 1. San Telmo Palace, March 2017.
 What an absolutely gorgeous city Seville is!
-With its captivating cathedral, mind-boggling Alcázar Palace and astonishingly picturesque Plaza de España, I knew I’d need multiple Top 5 articles to do this place justice.
+With its captivating cathedral, mind-boggling Alcázar Palace and astonishingly picturesque Plaza de España, I knew I’d need multiple My 5s to do the place justice.
 This post puts the city’s three major sights to one side and focuses on my general wanderings over two perfectly sunny days.
 Architecturally Seville is a real wonder, with Renaissance, Gothic, Arabic and Baroque buildings all mixed together to stunning effect.
 One of the most impressive structures is San Telmo Palace, which was built in 1682 as an orphanage.
 Today it’s the presidential headquarters of the Andalucian government.

 2. The Museum of Arts and Traditions, March 2017.
 This building is pretty special too, thanks in no small part to its location on the edge of Maria Luisa Park, just across from the pigeon-friendly Plaza de América.
 Located directly opposite The Archaeological Museum, the two are separated by a beautiful little garden with a large pond, wooden benches, wrought iron lampposts and traditional Andalusian flowerpots.